 If they don’t, you may be able to secure a lower interest rate, reduce your repayments and pay off your home loan sooner by refinancing.

 Refinancing is where you replace your existing home loan with a new one that’s ideally more cost-effective and flexible.

 It may involve changing your home loan product with your current provider, but often it will mean switching to a different lender who can offer you a better deal.

 If you’re wondering whether many people do it, the Australian Bureau of Statistics revealed that refinancing reached an all-time high in Australia in 2021, with borrowers seeking out lower rates and cashback deals1.

 Some of the reasons you may look to refinance include:

-If you have multiple debts, it could make sense to roll these into your home loan if you’re diligent with your repayments.
+If you have multiple debts, such as a personal loan, credit card debt or a car loan, it could make sense to roll these into your home loan if you’re good with your repayments.

 Do you know what you want?